 She has suffered long and hard fighting her addiction, and has managed extended patches of dry and sane punctuated by dark, troubled times under the influence.
 The news of Hoffman’s death – and the uncharitable reaction to that death by some – had really affected her.
 She explained that unless someone has an addiction, they simply can’t understand what would drive anyone, against all logic and common sense, to do the thing they know they should not do.

 My mother’s death certificate labels the cause of death “Respiratory failure due to, or as a consequence of, overdose of multiple chemical agents.”
 There are classification areas on the certificate labeled “natural causes, accident, suicide, homicide, undetermined or pending.”
-The one the coroner checked is “accident.”
+The coroner ticked off “accident.”

 That’s because most people with an addiction don’t mean to kill themselves.
 They are driven to their drug of choice by sadness or anxiety or the overwhelming chemical desire and brain circuitry that creates addiction, or 1,000 other things.
 They pick up a drink or a drug and another and another until they can’t pick it up anymore.
 Usually, when they do this, they are alone.
 Sometimes they wake up and sometimes they don’t.
 It happened to my mother.
 It happened to Hoffman.
 It could have happened to my sister.